fiskaltrust/interface-doc/doc/digital-receipt/digital-receipt-overview.md

 ## Availability of the digital receipt
 First production ready functionalities of the digital receipt (April 2023)
--	Configuration of logo and address for the digital receipt to be done in the fiskaltrust.Portal for the markets AUT, GER, FRA
+-	Configuration of logo and address for the digital receipt to be done in the fiskaltrust.Portal for the markets AUT and GER
--	Receipt layouts for the markets AUT, GER, FRA containing legally required contents derived from single receipt cases
+-	Receipt layouts for the markets AUT and GER containing legally required contents derived from single receipt cases
 -	Logging the issued and called receipts, including statistics and exports
 -	POS-API/print and POS/API/response endpoints without breaking changes within one version